kepler296e/math-lab/README.md

 # Math Lab
-### Mathematical Functions and Visualizations in Python
+### Mathematical Explorations in Python: Visualizing Fractals, Complex Roots, and Irrational Numbers
-Welcome to Math Lab!
-I hope you enjoy this collection of mathematical functions and visualizations.
-I will be adding more functions and visualizations in the future.
-If you have any suggestions, please let me know.
+I hope you enjoy this as much as I did.

 $$e^{i \pi} + 1 = 0$$